codemistic/Non-Code/HTML 101/HTML 101.md

 ### Notes

 - `<img src="images/profpic.png" alt="Rachit's Profile Picture" height="150">`
-- Image Element; Link of the Image; Text if image not loaded; Size of the Image
+- img: Image Element; src = Link of the Image; alt = Text if image not loaded; height/width = Size of the Image
 - **Image Element** can fetch images from the **web** as well as the **computer** (in case of computer you have to specify the path of the image if it is in a different folder than the HTML file).
 If you want to upload an image for the link do it on [Photo Bucket](http://www.photobucket.com)
 - `<a href="https://www.instagram.com/gardenestic/">Gardening</a>`
 - Anchor element; ——————Link——————; Name of the link